Cyclic Vomiting Syndrome

 Treatment of Cyclic Vomiting Syndrome

-Treatment of CVS begins with identification of the condition.
+Treatment of pediatric CVS is similar to adults and begins with identification of the condition.
 A distinction is made between chronic vomiting and cyclic vomiting syndrome.
 Underlying conditions such as gastroesophageal reflux disease (GERD) and sinus infection (sinusitis) should be sought and treated in the patient.

 Three levels of treatment include:

-Numerous medicines have been used to abort attacks.
+Numerous medicines have been used to abort attacks and most medications used in adults are also used in children.
+When daily, preventive medicines are required, tricyclic antidepressants are generally reserved for children over the age of 5 years.
+Younger children are generally treated with cyproheptadine and/or a low dose beta blocker.
 Rescue therapy is needed if it proves impossible to abort the attack.
 Most children will respond to these measures.
 For the rare patient with persistence of recurrent attacks, daily preventative (prophylactic) measures are indicated.

 Learn More about CVS in Adults